arnavzedian/portable-components/readme.md

 import {styled,localStorage} from "portable-components"
 ```

-Once you have made the switch from styled-components (which just
-involves replacing import lines of styled components) you can copy the
-src folder from react and paste it in a new react-native project and most
-things will work.
-This project might not solves your probles 100% but
+If you are not using any third party react library then everything might work as
-it will decrease the number of things you will have to do by hand.
+expected otherwise you will have to replace react libraries with react-native
+alternative